abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 before!*

-But if we drop all of that and attend to just one breath at a time, to one mental state at a time, and that's all—if we can attend to things from that perspective—then everything is doable.
+But if we drop all of that and attend to just one breath at a time, to one mental state at a time, and that's all---if we can attend to things from that perspective---then everything is doable.

 # Facilitating Harmony Using Cāga and Piyavācā